Marketing · Vitaliy Levit · 4 min read

 So, what’s an Exact Match Domain, you ask?
 Well, it’s pretty much what it sounds like—a domain name that exactly matches the keyword you’re trying to target.
 For example, if you run a plumbing business in New York City, an exact match domain would be plumbernewyorkcity.com

 In the good ol’ days, owning an EMD was like holding a golden ticket to the first page of Google.
 Whether you were in the credit card business or offered plumbing services, owning a domain like creditcards.com or plumbing.com was a game-changer.
-However, Google switched gears around 8 or 9 years ago, emphasizing brand relevance over exact keyword matches.
+However, Google switched gears over a decade ago, emphasizing brand relevance over exact keyword matches.

 The Exception to the Rule